skully-coder/workshop-repo/README.md

 git checkout master (comes down of commit)

-4) git log --oneline
+4) `git log --oneline`
-git checkout 7adec83 (7adec83 : this is commit id)
+`git checkout 7adec83` (7adec83 : this is commit id)

-git branch (shows all branches) git branch feature (makes new branch feature)
+`git branch` (shows all branches)
+`git branch feature` (makes new branch feature)
 NOTE: * means HEAD is pointing where

 NOW:
-git checkout feature
+`git checkout feature`
 now * will be on feature, hence we can make changes

+`git commit -m “something”
 git commit -m “something”
 git commit -m “something”
-git commit -m “something”
+`
+We can add a message while committing to tell the changes made by us in a particular branch

-git checkout master
+`git checkout master
-git commit -m “master”
+git commit -m “master”`
 now master will be in a new branch and feature will be on another branch

 now suppose we are done with feature and we want to add them in main master branch

-git checkout master
+`git checkout master
-git merge feature
+git merge feature`

 new branch will be created with and it will be master branch